Comp-Tech-Guy/No-Gaps/README.md

 **This mod is almost compatible with all layouts and if you find any error please dm me**

-**I am working on this to make everything work with no issues since I changed some logic in a simplest ways by using some default given features in about:config and then adding some additional features.
-So this is the most minimalistic way of no gap**

 ---

 ### To-Do List